crunchmail/crunchmail-client-php/docs/entities.rst

 -----------------

 :Method: ``send()``
-:Summary: ask the API to send the message using a ``PATCH`` request.
+:Summary: Ask the API to send the message using a ``PATCH`` request.
 :Return: MessageEntity

 .. code-block:: php